spatie/laravel-missing-page-redirector/README.md

 ## Creating your own redirector

-By default this package will use the `Spatie\MissingPageRedirector\Redirector\ConfigurationRedirector` which will gets it's redirects from the config file.
+By default this package will use the `Spatie\MissingPageRedirector\Redirector\ConfigurationRedirector` which will get its redirects from the config file.
 If you want to use another source for your redirects (for example a database) you can create your own redirector.

-A valid redactor is any class that implements the `Spatie\MissingPageRedirector\Redirector\Redirector`-interface.
+A valid redirector is any class that implements the `Spatie\MissingPageRedirector\Redirector\Redirector`-interface.
 That interface looks like this:

 ```php
 namespace Spatie\MissingPageRedirector\Redirector;